-- In this standard, requirements of legislation or of FSA rules and guidance are specifically referred to as such.
+- 1.1 In this standard, requirements of legislation or of FSA rules and guidance are specifically referred to as such.
 Any other guidance is that provided additionally by the profession.
-The inclusion of summarised references to, or quotations from, particular provisions of the FSA Handbook is not a substitute for referring to the FSA Handbook. - 1.2 GN39 and GN8 are also applicable to appropriate actuaries when carrying out their duties. - 1.3 GN32 applies to the appropriate actuary of a firm writing general insurance business.
+The inclusion of summarised references to, or quotations from, particular provisions of the FSA Handbook is not a substitute for referring to the FSA Handbook. - 1.2 GN39 and GN8 are also applicable to appropriate actuaries when carrying out their duties.